CarlyLL/Enforced-alcohol-abstinence/README.md

 The 2022 Home Office offence classification file as at November 2022 (downloaded from [GOV.UK](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjTu-6npPf-AhUHJ8AKHQwFABoQFnoECAgQAQ&url=https%3A%2F%2Fassets.publishing.service.gov.uk%2Fgovernment%2Fuploads%2Fsystem%2Fuploads%2Fattachment_data%2Ffile%2F1118266%2Foffence-group-classification-june-2022.xlsx&usg=AOvVaw2Zr1iluDWlyp0qFLxloIfR) (offence-group-classification-june-2022.csv)) was used as a lookup file from which to match mo_codes in the Probation data file.

-### R Code excerpt 4: Classifying alcohol-defined offences
+### R Code excerpt 3: Classifying alcohol-defined offences
 This code classifies crime types in the Probation data based on whether they are alcohol-defined (namely, those crimes defined by the presence of involvement of alcohol supply and/or consumption) offences or not.

 To discern between alcohol-defined and non-alcohol defined offences, the approach taken was to identify a subset of offence codes within the published Home Office offence classification (2022) based on the following stem words: "drink", "drunk", "alcohol", "influence of" and "intox" appearing in the text (Detailed_offence) accompanying the relevant offence codes (Offence_code).

+### R Code excerpt 4: Probation data analysis
+To be added in due course.

-### R Code excerpt 1: Linking Probation and criminal courts datasets
+### R Code excerpt 5: Linking Probation and criminal courts datasets
+To be added in due course.

+### R Code excerpt 6: Linking Probation and criminal courts data analysis
 To be added in due course.